Eldo84/live-health/NOTIFICATIONS_SYSTEM_IMPLEMENTED.md

 - [ ] Click notification → Should navigate to relevant page
 - [ ] Admin approves submission → User should see notification instantly
 - [ ] Complete payment → Should see "Payment Confirmed" notification
-- [ ] Check rate limits → Try submitting 6 times in 30 days
+- [ ] Check rate limits → Try submitting with 2+ pending submissions
 - [ ] Check dashboard → Notifications tab should show all

 ---